web3/web3.js/docs/web3-eth-contract.rst

 - ``Function`` - :ref:`estimateGas <contract-estimateGas>`: Will estimate the gas used when the method would be executed on chain.
 - ``Function`` - :ref:`encodeABI <contract-encodeABI>`: Encodes the ABI for this method.
 This can be send using a transaction, call the method or passing into another smart contracts method as argument.

- For details to the methods documentations below.
+ For details to the methods see the documentation below.

 -------
 Example